ocmartineau/PostFixAlgorithm/README.md

 # PostFixAlgorithm
 An assessment given to me by a prospective employer.

-Basically I was tasked with writing an algorithm that was able to read post-fix evaluations from a text file and properly evaluate the answers by logging them to the console.
+Basically I was tasked with writing an algorithm that is able to read post-fix evaluations from a text file, properly calculate the answers, and log them to the console.
 I had my choice of what language I wanted to write this in so I went with Node.

 First I added some Node logic that would allow my application to read a text file.